syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeView/Template-Support.md

 3. In the View page, define the template structure in which the TreeView has to be rendered.

-   > Note: We need to include jsrender.js script file to use the following template.
+   N> We need to include jsrender.js script file to use the following template.
 Also the images mentioned are available in the samples installed  location, in the Content/Images folder.

    ~~~ js